Macron Seeks To Heal French Divisions After Re-election - UrduPoint

 Macron is the first French president in two decades to win a second term and his victory prompted a sigh of relief throughout Europe.

-But his victory over his far-right rival was narrower than their last face-off in 2017 when Macron won over 66 percent, and Le Pen's result was the best ever for the far right.
+But his victory over his far-right rival was narrower than their last face-off in 2017 when Macron won over 66 percent.
+Le Pen's result this time around was the best ever for the far right.

 The president already has an overflowing in-tray, ranging from preparing for parliamentary elections in June to implementing explosive pension reform plans and dealing with the Russian invasion of Ukraine.